View Frederick Curley's Obituary on fayettevilleobserver.com and share memories

 Frederick Curley

-Visitation will be Tuesday, March 17, 2020 from 6:00-8:00 PM at LaFayette Baptist Church.
-A Celebration of Life Service will be Wednesday, March 18, 2020 at 12:00 Noon at the church.
-Interment will be at Sandhills State Veterans Cemetery with military honors.
-Honors for his time and service will also be rendered by the Patriot Guard and the Fire Department.
+Survivors include his beloved wife of 44 years, Mary Ann Strickland Curley; daughter, Samantha Curley Britt and husband Mark of Hope Mills; son John Curley and finance Jordan Phillips of Hope Mills; sisters, Maureen Curley Krosin of Palm City FL, Karen Mercer Derleth and husband Robert of Trumbull, CT and Barbara Panek and husband Mike from Newtown, CT.

-Survivors include his wife of 44 years, Mary Ann Strickland Curley; daughter Samantha Curley Britt and husband Mark of Hope Mills; son John Curley and finance Jordan Phillips of Hope Mills; sisters, Maureen Curley Krosin of Palm City FL, Karen Mercer Derleth and husband Robert of Trumbull, CT and Barbara Panek and husband Mike from El Paso TX.
+A Celebration of Life Service will be 12:00 Noon Wednesday, March 18, 2020 at LaFayette Baptist Church with Reverend Steve Branch Officiating.

-The family request in addition to flowers, donations be made to The Cancer Society and LaFayette Baptist Church, 501 Hope Mills Road, Fayetteville, NC 28304.
+The family request in addition to flowers, donations may be made to The or to LaFayette Baptist Church, 501 Hope Mills Road, Fayetteville, NC 28304.